jhg/scanf-rs/README.md

 # Scanf

-If you now it from C, nothing to tell you about.
-Same functionality but with memory safety.
+If you know it from C, same functionality but with memory safety.

 ```rust
 let mut index: u32 = 0;